svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 * Mouse can now be used to select dialog options
 * Fixed mouse issue with Bugmania in the town where it wasn't sending button down messages
 * Made escape open the Dink HD menu even when wait_for_button is being used.
 This may be a problem if any DMODs require ESCAPE to be a button that is used though
 - Note:  Save state format has been changed again, so old save states won't load

+------ Change log for 1.7.6 ----------

+* Made Dink HD work with DFArc.
+Either you can put DFArc in the Dink HD dir and add "dmods" as the additional dmod directory so it can find mods installed by Dink HD too, or you can keep Dink HD completely separate, and enter the full path/exe to Dink HD's .exe in DFArc config and that works too.

+It's kind of weird that Dink HD puts its mods in a subdir called "dmods" as compared to the original Dink which useds its root dir.
+I could change that but.. meh.

+* Added support for -window and -debug from the command line.
+Dink HD remembers the last setting already, so -window would only have any effect if it was last used as fullscreen

+* Added Dan Walma's improved shadow patch